KevinKra/Notes/certifications/aws/developer/resource.md

 - **Rolling** – Deploy the new version in batches.
 Each batch is taken out of service during the deployment phase, reducing your environment’s capacity by the number of instances in a batch.
 This method will deploy the new version in batches only to existing instances, without provisioning new resources.
 The compute capacity of the environment would still be compromised in this method.

-- **Rolling with additional batch** – Deploy the new version in batches, but first launch a new batch of instances to ensure full capacity during the deployment process.
+- **Rolling with additional batch** – Starts by deploying your application code to a single batch of newly created EC2 instances.
+Once the deployment succeeds on the first batch of instances, the application code is deployed to the remaining instances in batches until the last batch of instances remains.
+At this point, the last batch of instances is terminated.
+This deployment policy ensures that the impact of a failed deployment is limited to a single batch of instances and enables your application to serve traffic at full capacity during an ongoing deployment.

 - **Immutable** – Deploy the new version to a fresh group of instances by performing an immutable update.
-To perform an immutable environment update, Elastic Beanstalk creates a second, temporary Auto Scaling group behind your environment’s load balancer* to contain the new instances.
+To perform an immutable environment update, Elastic Beanstalk creates a second, temporary Auto Scaling group behind your environment’s load balancer to contain the new instances.
 Immutable deployments can prevent issues caused by partially completed rolling deployments.
-If the new instances don’t pass health checks, Elastic Beanstalk terminates them, leaving the original instances untouched. \*\*If an immutable environment update fails, the rollback process requires only terminating an Auto Scaling group.
-A failed \_rolling update*, on the other hand, requires performing an additional rolling update to roll back the changes.\*\*
+If the new instances don’t pass health checks, Elastic Beanstalk terminates them, leaving the original instances untouched.
+If an immutable environment update fails, the rollback process requires only terminating an Auto Scaling group.
+A failed rolling update, on the other hand, requires performing an additional rolling update to roll back the changes.

 - **Traffic splitting** – Deploy the new version to a fresh group of instances and temporarily split incoming client traffic between the existing application version and the new one.